 Will there be volunteers on the floor?

-We do not anticipate bringing in volunteers during the initial weeks after reopening.
+We are not bringing in currently volunteers to be on the floor.
 We will re-evaluate the situation and make a further decision on when and how to re-integrate our volunteers.

 Are Diwan and the Courtyard Café open?

 – Yes.
-Initially, only the Diwan and Courtyard Café outdoor patios will be open, with strict new safety measures, including enhanced cleaning protocols, in place.
-Staff are required to wear masks.
+Diwan and Courtyard Café will both be open with strict new safety measures, including enhanced cleaning protocols.

 Are there limits on the number of people allowed in the public washrooms?